 When two forces meet, unless they are allied they will fight.
 In Ancient empires combat is very bloody.
-Many units will be destroyed and one side will lose.
+Many units will be destroyed and 1 side will lose.
 Unless there are fortifications the battle will be classed as an open field battle.
 With fortifications it will be a siege/assault.
 For this type of fighting you need special weapons, such as ladders or rams.
-Without Siege Weapons and a high morale level your troops will not be able to attack without catastrophic losses.
-You may of course mix a Royal Proclamation with your combat orders.
+Without these and a high morale level your troops will not attack.
+You may of course mix a special action with your combat order.
 A planning guide is provided called the combat sheet, which helps you to adhere to all the limits and answer all the questions that the GM might need to ask.